-The Spring 2023 Semester begins February 6, 2023 and ends June 5, 2023.
+The SPRING 2025 Semester begins February 10 to June 9, 2025.
 We have included essential information to assist faculty with answers to frequently asked questions, college policies, important dates, hours and location of campus services and general information.
 Please keep this booklet for quick reference.